About Googility

 I soon found that there are many agility related web sites and it would be a full time job to inspect them all and categorize them correctly.
 So I wrote this version of the site to allow anyone to add sites and update the information on existing sites.

-Just like Wikipedia all edits and additions are moderated and changes are not applied to the database until they are approved.
+Just like Wikipedia, all edits and additions are moderated and changes are not applied to the database until they are approved.
 This is to prevent mischievous people or spammers from putting inappropriate sites or information in the database.
-As new content is added to Googility Google automatically updates its search engine, so searches are always up to date.
+As new content is added Google automatically updates its search engine, so searches are always up to date.

 I'll also continue to add new sites and individual pages to Googility as I learn of them.
 If you know of a useful site or even a single page that doesn't show up in the search please add it.
 All changes and additions are moderated, in case spammers attempt to abuse this open policy.